anthonyjdella/automated-job-web-scraping/README.md

 The purpose of the script is to fetch job posting data from select company career websites.
 For example, the script will go to a hard-coded company website and enter some filter criteria.
 Then it will get that data.
 After getting data from multiple company sites, that data will be aggregated.
+Kind of like a personal Monster.com or Glassdoor.com script.